-Early learning and care settings to Primary school
+Early learning and care settings to primary school

-As part of the actions arising from Literacy and Numeracy for Learning and Life: The National Strategy to Improve Literacy and Numeracy among Children and Young People 2011-2020, the NCCA has developed Mo Scéal (https://ncca.ie/en/early-childhood/mo-sc%C3%A9al/), reporting templates to support the transition from early learning and care settings to primary school.
-The purpose of these templates is to improve arrangements for the transfer of information about the progress and achievement of children between all state-funded early learning and care settings and primary schools.
-The templates and the support materials are a resource which early learning and care settings and schools can use as they work together to make young children's transition into primary school as positive as it can be.
+The NCCA Mo Scéal reporting templates support the transition for young children from an early learning and care setting to primary school.
+The purpose of these templates is to improve arrangements for the transfer of information about the learning and development of children between all state-funded early learning and care settings1 and primary schools.
+The templates and the support materials are a resource which early learning and care settings and schools can use as they work together to make young children's transition into primary school as positive and effective as it can be.